hslatman/awesome-threat-intelligence/README.md

             <a href="https://cryptome.org/2015/09/cti-guide.pdf" target="_blank">Definitive Guide to Cyber Threat Intelligence</a>
         </td>
         <td>
-            Describes the elements of cyber threat intelligence and discusses how it is collected, analyzed, and used by a variety of human and technology consumers.Fruther examines how intelligence can improve cybersecurity at tactical, operational, and strategic levels, and how it can help you stop attacks sooner, improve your defenses, and talk more productively about cybersecurity issues with executive management in typical <i>for Dummies</i> style.
+            Describes the elements of cyber threat intelligence and discusses how it is collected, analyzed, and used by a variety of human and technology consumers.
+Further examines how intelligence can improve cybersecurity at tactical, operational, and strategic levels, and how it can help you stop attacks sooner, improve your defenses, and talk more productively about cybersecurity issues with executive management in typical <i>for Dummies</i> style.
         </td>
     </tr>
     <tr>